Hamilton Principle for Chiral Anomalies in Hydrodynamics: The flow field and Spacetime covariant Hamiltonian under the axial coupling

 \section{The flow field and Spacetime covariant Hamiltonian under the axial coupling}

 We return to the axial coupling.
 Given the explicit form of the action \eq{3.10}, we may now compute the flow field by exploring the defining relation \eq{49}.
-Varying \eq{3.10} over Eulerian fields we obtain (after some algebra) This formula defines the flow field \(\mathcal{J}\) up to a term that does not depend on dynamical fields.
-We chose it such that the difference between \(\mathcal{J}\) and the electric current \eq{3.40} be a curl
+Varying \eq{3.10} over \(\pi\) we obtain (after some algebra) This formula defines the flow field \(\mathcal{J}\) up to a term that does not depend on dynamical fields.
+We chose it such that the difference between \(\mathcal{J}\) and the electric current \eq{3.40} is a curl

 Then the conservation of the electric charge yields the continuity condition \(\p\cdot\mathcal{J}=0\).

 Now, when we know the explicit form of the flow field we obtain the spacetime Hamiltonian by computing the Legendre transform \eq{50}.
 We obtain a remarkably simple result